 CHAPTER 5.
 GENERAL POWERS AND AUTHORITY OF THE GOVERNOR, SECRETARY OF STATE AND ATTORNEY GENERAL; BOARD OF PUBLIC WORKS; MISCELLANEOUS AGENCIES, COMMISSIONS, OFFICES, PROGRAMS, ETC.

 §5-16B-1.
-Expansion of health care coverage to children; creation of program; legislative directives.
+Expansion of health care coverage to children; continuation of program; legislative directives.

-(c) In developing benefit plans, the board may consider any cost savings, administrative efficiency or other benefit to be gained by considering existing contracts for services with state health plans and negotiating modifications of those contracts to meet the needs of the program.
+(c) In developing benefit plans, the director may consider any cost savings, administrative efficiency, or other benefit to be gained by considering existing contracts for services with state health plans and negotiating modifications of those contracts to meet the needs of the program.

-(e) In order to enroll as many eligible children as possible in the program created by this article and to expedite the effective date of their health insurance coverage, the board shall develop and implement a plan whereby applications for enrollment may be taken at any primary care center or other health care provider, as determined by the director, and transmitted electronically to the program’s offices for eligibility screening and other necessary processing.
-The board may use any funds available to it in the development and implementation of the plan, including grant funds or other private or public moneys.
+(d) In order to enroll as many eligible children as possible in the program created by this article and to expedite the effective date of their health insurance coverage, the director shall develop and implement a plan whereby applications for enrollment may be taken at any primary care center or other health care provider, as determined by the director, and transmitted electronically to the program’s offices for eligibility screening and other necessary processing.
+The director may use any funds available to the agency in the development and implementation of the plan, including grant funds or other private or public moneys.